 Bean sprouts are a nutritious and crunchy vegetable that can be a tasty addition to many Asian-inspired dishes.
-In this article, I will address some frequently asked questions about cooking bean sprouts, provide a step-by-step guide on how to cook bean sprouts perfectly
+In this article, I will address some frequently asked questions about cooking bean sprouts, provide a step-by-step guide on how to cook bean sprouts in stir fry perfectly

 1. FAQs When Cooking Bean Sprouts